 Where to stay in Darocotan

-This island is becoming more and more popular, as it gives you the chance to feel the peace of sleeping on a deserted beach on an island paradise, with the sound of the waves.
-Keep in mind that to get there you’ll need to arrange the transfer with the accommodation, which raises the price a bit—same goes for food.
+This island is becoming more and more popular, as it gives you the chance to experience the peace of sleeping on a deserted beach on a paradise island, to the sound of the waves.
+Keep in mind that to get there you’ll need to arrange the transfer through your accommodation, which raises the price a bit—and the same goes for food.
 Even so, we recommend it if you want a unique experience.
 These are the places to stay in Darocotan:

-• BICE CAMP Darocotan: don’t expect more than a mattress with a mosquito net and fan, and shared bathroom—but the setting is the trick.
+- BICE CAMP Darocotan: don’t expect more than a mattress with a mosquito net and fan, plus access to a shared bathroom—but the setting is the whole point.

-• Dryft Darocotan Island: the most expensive on the island, but the glamping tents are wonderful—so much so you won’t stop taking photos.
+- Dryft Darocotan Island: the most expensive on the island, but the glamping tents are wonderful—so much so that you won’t stop taking photos.

-• The Isla Experience: the mid‑range option—and the one we chose.
-Their large sea‑view cabins are really cool.
+- The Isla Experience: our mid-range pick—and the one we chose.
+Their large sea-view cabins are really cool.

-• Dosplaya Ecocamp: the latest opening on the island, with well‑kept rooms in a very pretty area and not as pricey as the two above.
+- Dosplaya Ecocamp: the newest opening on the island, with well-kept rooms in a very pretty area and not as expensive as the two options above.
 Breakfast included.

-You can read much more about this island in What to do in Darocotan.
+You can read much more about this island in Things to do in Darocotan.

 Other options to stay near El Nido: Bucana Beach and Duli Beach

-The above are the most common alternatives for staying around El Nido, but in recent years accommodations have been popping up in the barangays (neighborhoods) of Bucana and Duli, north of El Nido Town.
-Most are on the seashore and, of course, are cheaper, but you also need to consider that you’ll have to spend between 45 minutes and 1 hour getting to El Nido, which is quite inconvenient for doing island hoppings.
-For this reason, for us it’s a complementary option if you want to relax or stay longer.
+The options above are the most common places to stay outside El Nido Town, but in recent years accommodations have been popping up in the barangays (local districts) of Bucana and Duli, north of El Nido Town.
+Most are by the sea and, of course, are cheaper, but you also need to consider that you’ll have to spend between 45 minutes and 1 hour getting to El Nido, which is quite inconvenient for doing island-hopping tours.
+For this reason, for us, it’s more of an add-on option if you want to relax or stay longer.

-With that said, here are some recommendations we’ve tried ourselves, in case you want to consider them:
+With that said, here are some recommendations we’ve tried ourselves, in case you want to consider staying in one of them:

-• The Sanctuary: only 3 rooms, but right on Bucana Beach and with a kitchen guests can use.
-We were lucky enough to see turtles hatch in the small nursery they have and then release them into the sea.
-Good internet connection and pleasant service.
+- The Sanctuary: only three rooms, but right on Bucana Beach and with a kitchen that guests can use.
+We were lucky enough to see turtles hatch in their small nursery and then release them into the sea.
+Good internet connection and friendly service.
 Photo below.

-• Zhaya’s Beach & Cottages: one of the first accommodations to open in Bucana and with the top restaurant in the area.
-They have cabins by the sea from just $18 that aren’t very big but do the job.
+- Zhaya’s Beach & Cottages: one of the first accommodations to open in Bucana and home to one of the best restaurants in the area.
+They have simple cabins by the sea from just $18 that are perfectly fine for the price.

-• Duli Beach Resort: the best accommodation on Duli Beach, with cabins directly facing the sea, Starlink internet, a turtle nursery, and a good restaurant.
-Ideal for families.
+- Duli Beach Resort: the best accommodation on Duli Beach, with cabins directly facing the sea, Starlink internet, a turtle nursery, and a good restaurant.
+It’s ideal for families.

 Frequently asked questions about accommodation in El Nido

-To wrap up, below we answer the most common questions you usually have about where to stay in El Nido:
+To wrap up, below we answer the most common questions travelers usually have about where to stay in El Nido:

-Which area should I stay in El Nido?
+Which is the best area to stay in El Nido?

-It depends on what you’re looking for, but from our experience—and unless you’re after beach relaxation—the best thing is to prioritize staying in El Nido Town (the village) or otherwise in Corong Corong or Calaan Beach.
+It depends on what you’re looking for, but in our experience—and unless you’re mainly after beach time—the best option is to prioritize El Nido Town (the village) or, alternatively, Corong Corong or Calaan Beach.
 If you’re traveling with family and want a few days of beach relaxation, Lio Beach is the best alternative.
-In all cases, the key is to book accommodation in advance, as the value for money is not good at all.
+In all cases, the key is to book accommodation in advance, as value for money is not great.

 How many days should I stay in El Nido?

-We recommend staying at least 4 nights to have at least 3 full days and thus do 2 days of island hopping (tours) and one for the nearby beaches (Lio, Nacpan, Duli and Las Cabañas).
+We recommend staying at least 4 nights so you have at least three full days, which gives you time for two days of island-hopping tours and one day for nearby beaches (Lio, Nacpan, Duli and Las Cabañas).

 What are the best hotels in El Nido?

-The possibilities are endless and depend a lot on your budget.
+There are endless possibilities, and the best choice depends largely on your budget.
 Among our favorites are Last Frontier, Cadlao Resort and Sea Cocoon, but this guide has tons of recommendations.

 How much does it cost to stay in El Nido?

-It depends on the season and the type of hotel you’re looking for; but to give you an idea, prices for a hostel bed start at $8 and you have double rooms in basic guesthouses from $18 per night.
-Even so, from November to April prices rise considerably, and you should consider that the value for money is among the worst in Southeast Asia.
+It depends on the season and the type of hotel you’re looking for; but to give you an idea, prices for a hostel bed start at $8 and you’ll find double rooms in basic guesthouses from $18 per night.
+Even so, from November to April prices rise considerably, and you should keep in mind that the value for money is among the worst in Southeast Asia.

 Should I book accommodation in El Nido in advance?

-We’ve been visiting El Nido since 2010 and we can strongly recommend booking in advance—really.
-We’ve spent up to 2 hours riding around on a motorbike looking for places to stay in high season in recent years.
-For us, it’s very important to book in advance, especially if you want something decent without paying a fortune.
+We’ve been visiting El Nido since 2010 and we strongly recommend booking in advance—really.
+In recent years, we’ve spent up to two hours riding around on a motorbike looking for places to stay in high season.
+In our opinion, it’s very important to book in advance, especially if you want somewhere decent without paying a fortune.
 This is especially important between November and April.

 El Nido Guide